cloudmesh-community/sp19-222-101/project-report/report.md

 :wave: how would you describe a hyperplane to your aunt or uncle? include that description here.

-Naive Bayes and SVM are both supervised learning algorithms, which means that they are trained with data that is already labeled.
-Both algorithms have strengths and weaknesses.
-The Naive Bayes algorithm gives optimal solutions when dependencies distribute evenly [@zhang2004optimality].
-SVM is much slower than Naive Bayes, but typically tend to be more statistically robust [@sculley2007relaxed].
-We experimented with both algorithms and chose which one to use based on their performance and respective statistics.

 ## The Data Set